grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

 ## Considerations

 {{< admonition type="caution" >}}
-This guide was accurate at the time it was last updated on **11th of Decemeber, 2024**.
+This guide was accurate at the time it was last updated on **11th of December, 2024**.
 As cloud providers frequently update their services and offerings, as a best practice, you should refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/?product=popular) before creating your storage account and assigning roles.
 {{< /admonition >}}

 - **AD Role:** In this tutorial we will create a role in Azure AD to allow Loki to read and write from Azure Blob Storage.
 This role will be assigned to the Loki service account.
 You may want to adjust the permissions based on your requirements.